devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ---
 layout: post
 comments: true
-title: Process - Using Git Flow with GitKraken and Azure Devops
+title: Process - Using Git Flow with GitKraken and Azure DevOps
 gh-repo: devtks/devtks.github.io
 gh-badge: [star, fork, follow]
-tags: [git, gitkraken, tuto, process, azure-devops]
+tags: [git, gitkraken, tuto, tutorial, process, azure-devops]
 ---

-In 2019 we had the chance to start a new project from scratch for a new customer.
-We decided to experiment with a new approach in our workflow by trying to resolve recurring issues from other projects and use the maximum potential of a few things.
-For Example, being a Microsoft Gold Partner shop we are mostly using Microsoft Product for collaboration and project management.
-(MS Teams, Azure DevOps, etc....).
+In 2019 we had the opportunity to start a project from scratch for a new customer.
+We decided to experiment with our workflow to try and resolve recurring issues from other projects and use the maximum potential of the tools and products available to us.
+For Example, as a Microsoft Gold Partner, we are primarily using Microsoft Products for collaboration and project management (i.e. Microsoft Teams, Azure DevOps, Office 365).

-One of the biggest changes was the switch from TFS to Git for our code repository plus the fact that we are using Microsoft Azure Devops.
+One of the biggest changes was the switch from TFS to Git for our code repository and Microsoft Azure DevOps for project and task management.

-This article will try to summarize our approach using those tools including the git client GitKraken which implements the GitFlow workflow approach.
+In this article, I will summarize our approach using these tools including the git client GitKraken which implements the GitFlow workflow approach.
 Each concept can be used separately but for us, those tools combined gave us a nice and smooth experience.

-Note: GitKakren is normally a free git client desktop but for this tutorial, we are using the pro version to be able to connect to Azure Devops
+*****Note: GitKraken has a free desktop version but for this tutorial, we are using the pro version which includes Azure DevOps integration.*

 - [Challenges and problems we tried to resolve](#challenges-and-problems-we-tried-to-resolve)
   - [Teamwork](#teamwork)